espressif/esp-idf/docs/en/get-started/index-cmake.rst

 Setup Paths for ESP-IDF
 =======================

+The build system and tools find ESP-IDF using the ``IDF_PATH`` environment variable, or by running the ``idf.py`` utility in the tools/ directory of the esp-idf source.

-The toolchain programs access ESP-IDF using ``IDF_PATH`` environment variable.
-This variable should be set up on your PC, otherwise projects will not build.
+These paths should be set up as environment variables on your computer, otherwise projects will not build.
 Setting may be done manually, each time PC is restarted.
-Another option is to set up it permanently by defining ``IDF_PATH`` in user profile.
+Another option is to set up it permanently by defining ``IDF_PATH`` and updating ``PATH`` in your user profile.
 To do so, follow instructions specific to :ref:`Windows <add-paths-to-profile-windows-cmake>` , :ref:`Linux and MacOS <add-idf_path-to-profile-linux-macos-cmake>` in section :doc:`add-idf_path-to-profile-cmake`.

 .. _get-started-start-project-cmake: